Abalone are celebrated by chefs around the world for their deliciousness and often considered a delicacy that is rarely eaten at home.

 - Salt for the chicken skin and to season

 - 1/2 cup flat leaf parsley

 - 1/2 cup of slices of you celery stem

-For the chicken skin – This can be made up to a week ahead of time.
+For the Chicken Skin – this can be made up to a week in advance

 To make the sauce